mathiasrw/monetary-reform/monetary-reform.md

 Fig. 4.4 Source: Central Bank of Iceland

-[31] _Estimates show that a 1% weakening of the ISK leads to 0.4% increase_
-in inflation - Petursson (2008)

 To quote the CBI on the effects of policy rate on the exchange rate: